sigroot/FW_LED_Matrix_Interface/README.md

 # Framework LED Matrix Interface
 ## Preamble
+**THIS IS UNOFFICIAL SOFTWARE.
+I AM NOT AFFILIATED WITH FRAMEWORK**

 This repository contains a rust library for communicating with a [Framework LED Matrix](https://frame.work/products/16-led-matrix) which is loaded with the custom [FW_LED_Matrix_Firmware](https://github.com/sigroot/FW_LED_Matrix_Firmware).
 ## Capabilities
 This library contains an LedMatrixInterface struct which can either connect automatically with an installed [Framework LED Matrix](https://frame.work/products/16-led-matrix) or manually receive a LED matrix's port name in the form of a &str.
 When the LedMatrixInterface struct is created, it confirms that the firmware is correct and communicating.
 The LedMatrixInterface struct contains two 9x34 u8 2D-arrays.
 These correspond to the LED matrix's PWM and scale values.
 The arrays can be set separately or written to the LED matrix either separately or together.
 Should a write to the LED matrix fail, the struct can flush the LED matrix's read buffer.